kathirbala33/kathirbala33/README.md

 **Google fit** it used ti display the google fit value with chart view

 **Bluethooth** only display the current available device in screen with BT address

+**Picker**
+i) Used to pick the files from the local ii)Create a new folder for project, then save the file in new folder. iii)Display the values from the new folder. iv)Delete Functionality using path. v)Display thumbnail of image using path
 <!--
 **kathirbala33/kathirbala33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.